 - Three (3) letters of recommendation requested online through the application process is preferable, OR written on recommenders' original letterhead stationery, accompanied by completed Ohio State reference forms and mailed to the address below.

-Transcripts, GRE scores and TOEFL scores (if applicable) are required and will need to be submitted to the Office of Graduate Admissions.
+Transcripts and TOEFL scores (if applicable) are required and will need to be submitted to the Office of Graduate Admissions.
 Their information is as follows:

 The Ohio State University

 For questions about your application, you can contact the the Office of Graduate Admissions at: